 On the islands themselves, the majority of the roads are very well maintained which is ideal for the vast number of visitors who rent cars for the duration of their holiday.
 Regular public transport buses, of a good standard, offer visitors a cheap way of getting around but, as might be expected, services are curtailed on Sundays and most public holidays.
 One of the great treats for many people – and not simply train buffs – is the opportunity of going from Palma De Mallorca to Sóller by rail.
 The carriages are delightful and the views simply outstanding.
 Even if you hire a car in Mallorca, this is something you won’t want to miss.

-The largest of the Balearic Islands is Mallorca whose capital is Palma De Mallorca is undoubtedly one of Spain’s most attractive cities, even allowing for the tourist development that has swallowed up parts of it.
+The largest of the Balearic Islands is Mallorca whose capital is Palma De Mallorca which is undoubtedly one of Spain’s most attractive cities.
 The old quarter of town is full of atmosphere and interest – both by day and night – and the enormous cathedral, with its own Gaudí designed section – is a spectacular building.
 Bellver Castle, built on the remains of a former Muslim site, affords great views of the bay as well as housing many sculptures and antiquities of great interest.

 The island itself has some wonderful beaches and attractive seaside towns, as well as the popular package resorts such as Magaluf and Palma Nova.
 Smaller places such as Port d’Andratx, Sant Elm and Cala Mondragó offer a much more relaxed experience.

 Mallorca has also become a popular destination for bird watchers, hikers and cyclists during recent years.
 Mallorca’s advantage over other Mediterranean islands is the fact that it alone has the significant marshland known as Albufera, which means that waders and other water preferring birds call in on their migration routes.
 Cycling and hiking are other popular activities.